daxsorbito/friendManagement/README.md

 - Note: if you have some port conflict, you could change the docker-compose.yaml port to a new a port

 # Running the test
-1. running mongodb, make sure you have a running mongodb in your local and it accessible using this URI
+1. running mongodb, make sure you have a running mongodb in your local and it is accessible using this URI
 ```javascript
 process.env.MONGODB_URI = 'mongodb://127.0.0.1:27017/test';
 ```
-- if you don't have you could run this instead
+- if you don't have you, could run this instead
 ```bash
 $ docker-compose up mongo
 ```
-2. then, run the test
+2. then, run the test (on a separate terminal)
 ```bash
 $ yarn test
 ```